 PCI DSS Compliance Overview

-In Dec.
-2004, the PCI DSS requirements standardized the elements of secure payment environments and a guidepost for best practices related to accepting, transmitting, and storing cardholder data.
-These requirements have evolved in response to new forms of payment and data storage, from new point of sale (POS) technologies to contactless payment.
+In December 2004, the PCI DSS requirements standardized the elements of secure payment environments and provided a guidepost for best practices related to accepting, transmitting, and storing cardholder data.
+These requirements have evolved in response to new forms of payment and data storage, from new point of sale (POS) technologies to emerging ecommerce technologies to contactless payment.

 The most recent version, PCI DSS v4.0, was released in March 2022.
-The previous standard, PCI DSS v3.2.1, will remain in place for two years after the PCI DSS v4.0 release date to ensure smooth adoption.
-During the transition period, the PCI Security Standards Council recommends that organizations prepare for PCI DSS v4.0 compliance by studying the new standard, reviewing and update their templates and forms accordingly, and focusing on adopting changes to comply with the standard.
+PCI DSS v3.2.1 was superseded by v4.0 on March 21, 2024, and the official effective date for v4.0 is March 31, 2025.
+Entities utilizing a third-party service provider (TPSP) that is validated on the previous version will still be compliant as long as the validation was completed before the retirement of v3.2.1 and 12 months have not passed since the service provider’s validation.
+During the transition period, the PCI Security Standards Council recommends organizations prepare for PCI DSS v4.0 compliance by studying the new standard, reviewing and updating their templates and forms accordingly, and focusing on adopting changes to comply with the standard.

 Is PCI DSS a Legal Compliance Requirement?

-Fortunately, the 12 core PCI DSS compliance requirements are not expected to change substantially with PCI DSS 4.0.
+Fortunately, the 12 core PCI DSS compliance requirements are not expected to change substantially with PCI DSS v4.0, and this article includes these changes.
 Read on to learn about the 12 PCI DSS requirements in greater detail:

 PCI DSS REQUIREMENT 1: Install and maintain a firewall configuration to protect cardholder data